Mom’s Frito Taco Salad with Catalina Dressing

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-The Fritos and taco seasoned beef, combine perfectly with the sweet and tangy flavor of the Catalina Dressing for a flavorful taco salad everyone enjoys.
+The Fritos and taco-seasoned beef combine perfectly with the sweet and tangy flavor of the Catalina Dressing for a flavorful taco salad everyone enjoys.

 Mom’s Frito Taco Salad with Catalina Dressing